 Why Does Twitch Remove Affiliates?

-If you left the affiliate program on good terms, you can re-apply to the Twitch affiliate program by reaching out to Twitch and asking to be let back in.
-This may not work every time, but if you have been removed from the affiliate program, and would like to rejoin, this is your best bet.
+If you left the Twitch Affiliate Program on good terms, you can re-apply to the program by contacting Twitch and asking to be reinstated.
+This may not work every time, but if you have been removed from the affiliate program, and would like to rejoin, this is the best option.

-Twitch does not have any information regarding re-applying to the affiliate program, but through reading other streamer’s comments in different forums this sounded like the best pathway for re-entry into the affiliate program.
+Twitch does not have any information regarding re-applying to the affiliate program, but through reading other streamer’s comments in different forums this was considered the best pathway for re-entry into the affiliate program.

 If You Lose Twitch Affiliate, Do You Lose Your Twitch Account?